fivetran/dbt_apple_store_source/models/docs.md

 {% docs country %} The country associated with the subscription event metrics or subscription summary metric(s). {% enddocs %}

-{% docs crashes %} The number of recorded crashes experienced (User Opt-In only). {% enddocs %}
+{% docs crashes %} The number of recorded crashes experienced (User Opt-In only); a value of 0 indicates there were 0 crash reports or no value from the source report that day. {% enddocs %}

 {% docs date_day %} The date of the report and respective recorded metric(s); follows the format `YYYY-MM-DD`. {% enddocs %}

 {% docs deletions %} A deletion occurs when a user removes your app from their device (User Opt-In only).
-Data from resetting or erasing a device’s content and settings is not included. {% enddocs %}
+Data from resetting or erasing a device’s content and settings is not included.
+A value of 0 indicates there were 0 deletions or no value from the source report that day. {% enddocs %}

 {% docs device %} Device type associated with the respective metric(s). {% enddocs %}